 - Printed materials people actually want to take home with them- Feature sheets and neighbourhood infographics help Buyers remember your property when they leave – they’re an important part of marketing.

-- Online, email and social marketing – tons of homes sell every week in Toronto that were discovered somewhere other than on realtor.ca, so a comprehensive online marketing campaign is critical if you want to sell your house quickly.
-Ideally, the marketing strategy includes an email campaign to potential Buyers and area REALTORS, presence on a website that gets a ton of traffic, promotion on social media, online classified sites, etc.
+- Online, email and social marketing – tons of homes sell every week in Toronto that were discovered somewhere other than on realtor.ca, so a comprehensive online marketing campaign is critical if you want to sell your condo or house quickly.
+Ideally, the marketing strategy includes an email campaign to potential Buyers and area REALTORS, presence on a website that gets a ton of traffic, promotion on social media, video, etc.

 If time is of the essence, ambush marketing is key.

 BRELbrag: We’re always proud of the fact that our Seller’s listings get more exposure on our website than on realtor.ca – sometimes by up to twice as much!